-An endpoint, for example, a laptop, desktop, server, or virtual machine managed by BigFix; an endpoint running the BigFix Agent.
+An endpoint, for example, a laptop, desktop, server, or virtual machine that BigFix manages; an endpoint running the BigFix Agent.

 device holder

 The person using a BigFix-managed computer.

 device property

 Information about a device collected by BigFix, including details about its hardware, operating system, network status, settings, and BigFix client.
 Custom properties can also be assigned to a device.